 Rachael joined the board in 2015.
 Rachael and her husband, Hayden, are from dairy farming families in New Zealand and moved to Australia about 7 ½ years ago.
 They own two farms – a 400 cow farm at Denison and a 450 cow farm at Fulham.
 Rachael has a strong interest in HR and, along with qualifications in Agriculture and Agribusiness Management, has attained a Diploma in HR (Dairy).

 Colin joined the MDF Board in October 2010 for his third stint as a Director.
 He was first appointed in 1996, then served again from 1997 to 2000.
 Colin is an accountant with Phillipsons in Sale and has had a long interest in Limousin cattle breeding.

 Brad joined the MDF Board in October 2010 and became Deputy Chairman in October 2011.
 Brad is a dairy farmer on the family farm at Riverslea.

-Neil was appointed to the MDF Board in October 2013.
+Neil was appointed to the MDF Board in October 2013, and became Chairman in 2015.
 Neil is trained in Agricultural Science and lived in the MID for more than 30 years before retiring to Lakes Entrance in 2012.
 Neil is no newcomer to the MDF having been employed as the MDF’s Cooperative Manager prior to his retirement.

 Bill joined the MDF Board in October 2008.
-Bill is a trainer of farm apprentices at Advance TAFE in Sale and operates a Hereford cattle stud.
+Bill is a trainer of farm apprentices and operates a Hereford cattle stud.
 He has had a long interest in cattle breeding.

 Co-op Rules and Policies